csci338/fall2023/pages/_assignments/lab07.md

 When you're done, please make the following modifications to your code:

 ### 2.2.
 Modify existing files and add some new ones
-In order to run React, we're going use two different Docker images -- one for Python + Fast API, and one for Node.js.
-To do this, please open VS Code and make the following changes to your code files in your version of the `lab05` folder:
+In order to run your Task app using React, we're going use two different Docker images -- one for Python + Fast API, and one for Node.js + React.
+To do this, please open VS Code and make the following changes (within your `lab07-your-username` branch) to your version of `lab05`:

 #### 2.2.1.
 Dockerfile
 Replace the contents of your current Dockerfile (within the `app` directory) with this: